p2p-org/economy/posts/2020-05-22-p2p-raises-fee-at-cosmos-while-continuing-to-invest-more-than-earnings.md

 ---
-title: "P2P will continue to invest to Cosmos ecosystem even after 8% fee return"
+title: "P2P Raises Fee at Cosmos While Continuing to Invest More Than Earnings"
 description: "P2P will return to 8% fee but will still spend more than validation earnings for the development of Cosmos."
 date: 2020-05-21
 thumbnail: 'https://i.imgur.com/2uCFzTO.png'